 The other main reason that children need reading glasses is that their eyes tend to turn inward a little too much.
 This tendency to turn in can sometimes be controllable on the child’s part — a condition called esophoria, which doesn’t cause visible changes in the eye but can result in eyestrain or double vision.
 In other cases, the child cannot control the tendency, resulting in a visibly drifting inward eye (called accommodative esotropia).
 In both cases, reading glasses will reduce the eyes’ tendency to turn inward.
 This will relieve the strain on the eyes and may make reading more comfortable.

 Also remember that these conditions do not just occur in children.
 Sometimes adults develop these types of problems and need reading glasses.
 Also, for both children and adults, sometimes multifocal contact lenses can be used, but patients still need to have appropriate backup glasses.brig

 One final note: All children must have shatter-resistant lenses.
 These are made of Trivex or polycarbonate.
 We also recommend a sturdy, easily adjustable frame.
-All of our frames have a 2-year warranty against breakage, but it can be a good idea to have a backup pair in case of loss.
+All of our frames have a warranty against breakage, but it can be a good idea to have a backup pair in case of loss.

 Nathan Bonilla-Warford, OD